Skip to Content

 With a few simple kitchen ingredients, you can revive your lips and bring them back to smooth kissableness.

-Dry lips are so common, almost every major beauty line has a lip scrub available.
+Dry lips are so common that almost every major beauty line has a lip scrub available.
 They’ll also charge exorbitant amounts for a tiny plastic jar that will for sure find its way into a landfill.
 But DIY lip scrubs are so cheap and easy to make, you don’t have to fall for the fancy packaging.
 Instead, head to your pantry.

 Lip scrubs, with their exfoliating qualities, are ideal for gently removing expired cells from lips.
 Emollients, which are almost always part of the recipe, help soothe and seal in moisture and protect against future dryness.
-Smooth, hydrated lips, that’s why lip scrubs exist.
+Smooth, hydrated lips — that’s why lip scrubs exist.

-emollients and exfoliants in homemade lip scrub
+emollients and exfoliants in natural lip scrub

 Emollients are substances that help moisturize skin.
 They seal moisture in and offer healing properties.
 In a lip scrub, you absolutely want this.